scolomar/dca/2-Image_creation_management_and_registry/1-Dockerfile.md

 docker run --entrypoint which --rm mylibrary/test-image:latest php docker run --entrypoint php --rm mylibrary/test-image:latest -v
 ```
-We can also inspect the layers that form the final Docker image:
+We can also inspect the layers that form the final Docker image.
+There will be one layer per each meaningful line of the Dockerfile:
 ```
 docker inspect mylibrary/test-image:latest | grep Layers -A4
 ```